 “Cloud computing” involves many different types of services, and a one-size-fits-all approach should not be taken to the cloud.
 When “EU-only cloud” is discussed, what service model is intended to be encompassed: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), or all of them?
 Furthermore, SaaS services may be vastly different from each other, varying from webmail, photo sharing and social networking to document processing and customer relationship management and more.

 Cloud is just one method of delivering and using technology resources, and we suggest that the focus should be on regulating what it is used for, not on use of cloud computing per se.
 For example, one popular use of IaaS/PaaS is for hosting websites, particularly among organisations that have used cloud for over 18 months.
 Many websites, including websites of EU-incorporated organisations, are hosted using IaaS/PaaS provided by non-EU, typically US, cloud providers.
 A blanket prohibition on using non-EU IaaS/PaaS would also ban their use for hosting websites, which seems to cast the net very wide.
-Surely any requirements regarding “EU-only cloud” ought to take into account the purpose pursued by the underlying policy objective (eg to prevent unmediated access by US Law Es), rather than simply targeting cloud computing technology as such.
+Surely any requirements regarding “EU-only cloud” ought to take into account the purpose pursued by the underlying policy objective (eg to prevent unmediated access by US law enforcement agencies (LEAs)), rather than simply targeting cloud computing technology as such.
 Passing laws requiring local hosting of websites (and web services), which would also be needed in order to ensure EU-only routing and storage, has been described as “a drastic move according to experts that has not yet been pushed by German leaders”, but has been pursued by other nations, such as Indonesia and Russia.

 Even if it is possible for the EU to build IaaS / PaaS services that are “EU-only” throughout the whole supply chain, it must be borne in mind that in reality many SaaS services popular with Europeans, whether organisations or consumers, are US-based: eg Facebook, Yahoo!
 Mail, Microsoft Office 365, Google Apps, YouTube and Dropbox, and “if you're using their services, a national routing system or sandbox will not help.”
 Again, it does not seem realistic to ban EU users from using Facebook etc, and this may have trade law implications.
 If Europeans are to be restricted to using EU-only SaaS, must Europe produce homegrown EU equivalents of Facebook, Twitter etc (as well as IaaS/PaaS services)?
 If so, how can this be achieved?